KunkelBrett/sprint_4_project/README.md

 Users can view a correlation matrix for numeric variables to quickly assess the relationships between multiple numeric columns.
 The app analyzes a dataset of used cars (contained in vehicles_us.csv).
 The dataset contains various features of used cars, including but not limited to:

-Manufacturer
-Model
-Price
-Year
-Mileage
+Manufacturer,
+Model,
+Price,
+Year,
+Mileage,
-Engine size
+Engine size,
+Number of cylinders, and
-Number of cylinders (categorical: ordinal variable) 4WD status (yes/no)
+4WD status (yes/no)